AmjadRathod/bjss/content/industries/federal-government.md

 ---
-title: 'Federal Government'
+title: Government Services
-cover: /assets/images/big-data/big-data-cover.jpg/
+cover: "/assets/images/big-data/big-data-cover.jpg/"

 ---
 Complex technologies compose the underlying fabric of every organisation.
 And mission success has never been more dependent upon these systems.